AlxHnr/chicken-builder/README.md

 ### ch-test

-Ch-test is like [ch-program](#ch-program), but with the difference that it takes the test name as an argument.
+Ch-test is like [ch-program](#ch-program), but with the difference that it takes the test name as argument.
 Ch-tests must be in the test/ directory.
 Ch-test will implicitly use the test egg and wrap your code into a test-begin and test-end block.
 It will also call test-exit for you.

 ```scheme
 (ch-test "test name"